vk3txd/nko-antenna-brief/docs/NKO_build.md

 ## Purchase QRO - 1,500W range

 We can only recommend components that look suitable to handle this level of power.
 We have not tested these, only read their published data.
-The 4:1 UnUn and 1:1 Balun specifications should handle QRO power with ease.
+The 4:1 UnUn and 1:1 Balun specifications of the devices should handle QRO power with ease.
+The 4:1 is way over-specced.

 https://www.balundesigns.com/